 Keywords like trample are central to playing Magic: The Gathering.
 I’m sure you’ve blocked some attackers before only to learn that somehow you’re taking the damage anyway!
-This article explains what trample is in MTG, examples of how it can be used, the best trample cards, trample decks and frequently asked questions about trample.
+This article explains how trample works in MTG covering rules, examples of how it can be used, the best trample cards, trample decks and frequently asked questions about trample.

 MTG Trample Rules